Link’s Brian McClennon discusses robo-advisors and Exchange-Traded Funds (ETFs) before CPBI audience

 In Canada, Wealthsimple, founded in 2014, has C$4 billion in assets under administration.
 In the U.S., Betterment, launched in 2010, handles more than US$16 billion in assets.
 Worldwide?
 That total will reach $2 trillion by 2020, according to estimates.

 Calgary-based Link Investment Management is on the leading edge of disruptive innovation in this space—with a proprietary robo-advisor algorithm and a “triple threat” platform, with workplace equity, savings and health plan management on a single cloud-based platform.

 Link president and CEO Brian McClennon discussed the subject of robo-advisors and Exchange Traded Funds (ETFs) before an audience of industry professionals from the Canadian Pension and Benefits Institute (CPBI) Southern Alberta Region at Calgary’s Palliser Hotel.

 Mr. McClennon emphasized the suitability and cost advantage of robo-advisors for small to midsized employers.
-He noted that Link’s workplace financial wellness plans, such as the Alberta Link Pension Plan (ALPP), fit the needs of group plan sponsors looking to offer suitable, low-fee savings plans for their workforce.
+He noted that Link’s workplace financial wellness plans, such as the LINK Multi Employer Pension Plan, fit the needs of group plan sponsors looking to offer suitable, low-fee savings plans for their workforce.